What Is It?

 Stretch.
 Sit in a chair and bend down toward the floor.
 Stop when you feel just slight discomfort, hold for 30 seconds, then release.
 Repeat 6 to 8 times.

 Avoid wearing high heels.
 Shoes with heels that are more than 1 1/2 inches high shift your weight forward, throwing the body out of alignment.

 Sciatica usually can be treated successfully by a brief period of resting and limiting activity.
 Avoid prolonged bedrest that can actually make sciatica worse.
 Start gentle exercises to improve mobility and strengthen the back as soon as you can.
 If you are not making any progress, notify your doctor.
 Physical therapy can be helpful.

 To ease inflammation around the nerve, your doctor may recommend that you alternate using hot and cold compresses.

 You also may need to take acetaminophen (Tylenol) for pain, or anti-inflammatory drugs, such as naproxen (Aleve, Anaprox), ibuprofen (Motrin, Advil and others) or aspirin for pain and inflammation.
 Medications used to treat chronic nerve pain may be helpful.
 They include amitriptyline (Elavil, Endep) or gabapentin (Neurontin).

-In severe cases, an injection of a long-acting anesthetic with a steroid medication can provide relief.
+In severe cases, an injection of a long-acting anesthetic with a corticosteroid medication may provide relief.
+However, recent studies suggest that corticosteroid injections for back pain and sciatica do not relieve short or long term pain any better than injections that do not contain any steroid.
 These injections typically are done in centers specializing in pain management.